iibe/vim-autoindent/README.md

 ## Installation

-Install using your favorite package manager, or manually:
+Install using your favorite package manager, or manually.

 ### Plugin Manager